Suffyan-Ali/CISSP-Study-Journal/README.md

 # 🛡️ CISSP Study Journal

 Welcome to my **CISSP (Certified Information Systems Security Professional)** self-study journal.
-This repository documents my daily preparation for the CISSP certification, covering all **8 domains** of the (ISC)² CBK (Common Body of Knowledge).
+This repository documents my  preparation for the CISSP certification, covering all **8 domains** of the (ISC)² CBK (Common Body of Knowledge).

-I’ve created this repo to:
+I have created this repo to:
 - Track my daily learning progress
 - Write structured notes for each domain
 - Share curated resources (cheat sheets, mind maps, PDF guides)